fieldtensor/code-samples/README.md

 quaternions in JavaScript, for WebGL code.
 The mathematics in this file is not copied from textbooks or the internet.
 I rederive all of it from scratch on paper to better understand how quaternions work.
-It happens to also be difficult to find detailed explanations for how quaternions work, because they are somewhat obscure and not covered well by the mathematical community.
+It happens to also be difficult to find educational material about quaternions because they are somewhat obscure and not covered well by the mathematical community.
 I'm currently in the process of writing up a long article on the subject for my website.